-Home » Writing tips » Get the word out on the web with online writing » How to write a blog post » How to engage your audience on social media
+Home » Writing tips » Content-marketing-, social media- and blog-writing tips » How to engage your audience on social media

 You: Everybody’s favorite topic

 Write about the reader, not about us and our stuff

 It’s all about you: Whether you’re writing for Facebook, Twitter or other social networks, writing about your readers increases followers and engagement.